opencog/learn/run/2-word-pairs/README.md

   window.
 The cogserver needs to be running first, and a database needs to be open (it should be in another byobu terminal).

-* `pair-marginals.scm`: A guile script that computes marginal statistics after pair counting has concluded.
+* `compute-marginals.sh`: A bash script that computes marginal statistics after pair counting has concluded.
 This needs to be run by hand.